DJanoskova/vuex-but-for-react/README.md

 Your component will render only when its getter changes - and it doesn't care about the rest of the store!

 Are you on board?
-Read more ð
+Read more 👇

 ## Installation